Skip to Content

 Instructions

-• Slice the cucumbers in half lengthwise.
-Then, use a spoon to scoop out the watery center.
-Slice the cucumbers into 1-inch pieces.
-Then, cut the tomatoes to the same size.
-Add them to a serving bowl.
+• Use a sharp knife to cut the cucumbers in half lengthwise.
+Then, use a small spoon to scoop out the watery center.
+Slice the cucumbers into ½-inch pieces and transfer them to a serving bowl.
+Then, cut the tomatoes the same size and add them to the bowl.

-• Chop the red onion and serrano peppers into smaller pieces and add them to the bowl with the cucumbers and tomatoes.
+• Finely dice the pepper and red onion.
+Transfer them to the bowl with the cucumbers and tomatoes.

-• Top the vegetables with parsley, olive oil, lemon juice, salt, and pepper; stir to combine.
-Garnish with a sprinkle of sumac, and enjoy!
+• Add the fresh parsley, olive oil, lemon juice, salt, black pepper and ground sumac.
+Stir to combine.

 Notes